robinz62/regular-language-library/README.md

   other's `accept` function (even when it may be faster) and instead implemented accept purely within that `Matcher` (more interesting).
-- The `ConvertMatcher` module provides functions to convert between the three instances of `Matcher` that we implemented using the standard algorithms (subset construction, node elimination).
+- The `ConvertMatcher` module provides functions to convert between the three instances of `Matcher` that we implemented
+- Implemented algorithms include subset construction, node elimination, Thompson's construction, etc.

 ## Order to read source files
 - Types.hs: defines the datatypes (such as DFA, NFA, etc.) that are used